Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 * Instagram Carousel, Instagram Grid, Instagram Polaroid, Instagram Album and Badge view
 * On click, Pictures of different views can be redirected to Instagram page, to a particular website or opened in a Lightbox
 * The Lightbox displays Instagram pictures as a slideshow with media caption

+* MODERATION PANEL to approve or reject, in real time, some pictures on your Instagram Feed

 * NEW - Performance improved
 * NEW - Cleaned and optimizated code
 * NEW - Improved css and js loading